 SSL inspection is a policy-based feature.
 In the Firepower System, an access control policy is a master configuration that invokes subpolicies and other configurations, including an SSL policy.
 If you associate an SSL policy with access control, the system uses that SSL policy to handle encrypted sessions before it evaluates them with access control rules.
 If you do not configure SSL inspection, or your devices do not support it, access control rules handle all encrypted traffic.

 Note that access control rules also handle encrypted traffic when your SSL inspection configuration allows it to pass.
 However, some access control rule conditions require unencrypted traffic, so encrypted traffic might match fewer rules.
 Also, by default, the system disables intrusion and file inspection of encrypted payloads.
 This helps reduce false positives and improves performance when an encrypted connection matches an access control rule that has intrusion and file inspection configured.

 If the system detects an SSL handshake over a TCP connection, it determines whether it can decrypt the detected traffic.
 If it cannot, it applies a configured action:

-block the encrypted traffic and reset the TCP
+Block the encrypted traffic and reset the TCP connection

 Decrypted traffic is subject to the same traffic handling and analysis as originally unencrypted traffic: network, reputation, and user-based access control; intrusion detection and prevention; Cisco Advanced Malware Protection (Cisco AMP); and discovery.
 If the system does not block the decrypted traffic post-analysis, it re-encrypts the traffic before passing it to the destination host.